laravel-flatpack/flatpack/README.md

 This command will create two files:

-- A form template `/flatpack/posts/form.yaml`, that defines the layout composition of your posts form.
+- A form template `/flatpack/posts/form.yaml`, that defines the posts form.
-- A list template `/flatpack/posts/list.yaml`, that defines the layout composition of your posts table with pagination.
+- A list template `/flatpack/posts/list.yaml`, that defines the posts table with pagination.

-Let's check the result, visit `/backend/posts`.
+Let's check the result, visit [/backend/posts](http://localhost/backend/posts).

-Now start assembling, grab the generated files and define how they should look!
+Now start assembling, grab the generated files and map your model's attributes as you need.

 ## Examples